scratchaddons-community/scradd/README.md

 1. Visit [the Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 2. Note the "Application ID" for future use.
 3. Go to the "Bot" tab and add a bot to the app.
-4. Highly recommended: Disable the "Public Bot" switch so random people don't add it to their servers.
+4. Highly recommended: Disable the "Public Bot" switch so random people don’t add it to their servers.
 5. Make sure to toggle all three of the Privileged Gateway Intents (the Presence, Server Members, and Message Content Intents) on.
 6. Click "Reset Token" and note it for future use.